Everyday I Love You (film)

-Everyday I Love You is a 2015 Filipino romantic-drama film directed by Mae Cruz-Alviar.
+Everyday I Love You is a 2015 Philippine romantic drama film directed by Mae Cruz-Alviar.
 The screenplay is from writers Vanessa R. Valdez, Kookai Labayen, Iris Lacap, and Gilliann Ebreo.
 The film stars the year's breakthrough love team, Enrique Gil and Liza Soberano, together with Gerald Anderson.
 It was released October 28, 2015, and made 16 million pesos on its first day of showing and received generally positive reviews from critics.

 Plot

 A young woman, whose boyfriend is in a coma, falls in love with an achievement-oriented young man, leaving her torn between the man of her dreams, and the man who makes her dreams come true.

-Background Story
+Background

 Ethan (Enrique Gil) is a driven young man from Manila who works for a TV company.
 While Audrey (Liza Soberano) is a romantic old soul from Silay who is in a relationship with laid-back haciendero, Tristan (Gerald Anderson).